 This is the date when the public has free and unobstructed us of the facility.
 In some cases, the facility will be open, but minor work items may remain to be completed.

 - Scheduled – Provide the month and year the construction project is planned to be open to traffic/operationally complete.

 - Attained – Provide the month and year the project is open to traffic/operationally complete.

 Cash Flow (Expenditures reimbursed by WSDOT by quarter – in $1000s)

 The cash flow section equals the total amount of expenses of Project Funds Administered by WSDOT that the agency expects to be reimbursed for by WSDOT for each quarter, throughout the current biennium, as well as totals for project reimbursements for previous periods, the next biennium, and for future biennia beyond that. (the total Prior Expenditures, plus the actual expenses for the current biennium to date, plus the expected future quarterly reimbursements for the current biennium, plus all future reimbursements for subsequent biennia, should equal the total funds administered by WSDOT for the project.)

-- Revised – Provide the estimated expenditures the agency expects to be reimbursed for by quarter based on the project’s current schedule.
-The amount that the agency plans on spending that is put into the “revised” column will be moved over to the “planned” column each quarter, leaving the “revised” line open for future updates.
+- Estimated – Provide the estimated expenditures the agency expects to be reimbursed for by quarter based on the project’s current schedule.
+The amount that the agency plans on spending that is put into the “estimated” column will be moved over to the “planned” column each quarter, leaving the “estimated” line open for future updates.
 After the end of each quarter, the amount that the agency has actually been reimbursed for during the past quarter will be placed in the “actual” column and this number will also appear in the “planned” column.

 Note: All funding is provided on a reimbursement basis only.
 Expenditures are not eligible for reimbursement until after funding is authorized and costs are incurred.
 Agencies are encouraged to bill WSDOT monthly.